The Trials of Apollo by Rick Riordan

 “Promise me one thing.
 Whatever happens, when you get back to Olympus, when you’re a god again, remember.
 Remember what it’s like to be human.”
 The Burning Maze

 There is also a whole new range of monsters in these books, many I have never heard of, and they come from many different mythologies, not just Greek and Roman The Blemmyae sound really weird and kind of scary.
 They show up mostly in the second book, but occasionally in the others as well.
 The giants ants, myrmekes, and Strix, are some creatures I would not like to encounter any time soon.
-Then there are the other creatures that have been made into monsters such as the

 “Never underestimate the power of thousands of human minds all believing the same thing.
 They can remake reality.
 Sometimes for the better, sometimes not.”
 The Tyrant’s Tomb